Tick the button below if you would like to receive trade news!

 Looking to unsubscribe?
 Click Here.

 Fleas can drink up to 15 times their own weight in blood per day, so a heavy flea infestation can lead to iron deficiency and anaemia.
-Symptoms include pale gums, acting tired, weak, or listless, faster-than-normal pulse, lack of appetite, weight loss and eating dirt.
+This is more common in kittens and puppies, but can affect older pets too if they are suffering from a heavy flea infestation.
+Symptoms you can look out for include pale gums, your pet appearing tired, weak, or listless, your pet’s pulse being faster than normal, a lack of appetite, weight loss and eating dirt.

-Scratching makes the itching worse and can result in fur loss and bleeding skin.
+it can also result in fur loss and broken or damaged skin.

 Fleas can carry and spread diseases that affect both humans and animals.

-The entire cycle, from egg to adult flea, is complete in 12 – 22 days when temperature and humidity conditions are ideal, but more commonly takes 3 – 4 weeks and that's enough.
+The entire flea life cycle, from egg to adult flea, can be completed in just 12 – 22 days when temperature and humidity conditions are ideal, but more commonly takes 3 – 4 weeks.

 95% of a flea’s life cycle takes place in the home.
 If you want to stay flea-flea, you need make sure you’re treating your home as well as your pet.